meriemferdjouni/Email_Classification/README.md

 ```

 ## Dataset
-We use/ analyse data from [Kaggle](https://www.kaggle.com/bagavathypriya/email-spam-dataset) in this project , it is a labeld dataset contains Email messages, each messagae is labeled by the category of the message wether it is spam or not.
+We use/ analyse data from [Kaggle](https://www.kaggle.com/bagavathypriya/email-spam-dataset) in this project , it is a labeld dataset contains Email messages, each messagae is labeled by the category of the message wether it is a spam or not.

 ## Build With